SciML/GlobalSensitivity.jl/docs/src/tutorials/shapley.md

 ```@example shapley
 fig = Figure(resolution = (600, 400))
-scatter(fig[1,1], collect(1:54), shapley_effects.shapley_effects, color = :green, axis = (xticksvisible = false, xticklabelsvisible = false))
+barplot(fig[1,1], collect(1:54), shapley_effects.shapley_effects, color = :green)
 display(fig)
 ```

 Now let's assume some correlation between the parameters.
-We will use a correlation of 0.1 between all the parameters.
+We will use a correlation of 0.09 between all the parameters.

 ```@example shapley